Native Americans in United States elections: Efforts to increase turnout

-Voter turnout for all minority groups, including Native Americans, is much lower than the majority Caucasian population in the United States.
+Voter turnout for all minority groups, including Native Americans, is much lower than the majority white population in the United States.
 One study showed that Native Americans were 51% less likely to vote than any other race.
 Other factors that affected Native American voter turnout were family income and education.
 Voter turnout began to increase as Native Americans enjoyed more sovereignty and cultural identity.

 Tactics to increase voter turnout have been very diverse.
 One direct effort to increase voter turnout was campaigning through radio, as Native Americans are some of the most prevalent users of the radio.
 Once efforts were made to campaign via radio, political participation increased.
 Cumulative voting was another effort made to help minorities such as Native Americans increase turnout.
 In one study conducted among members of the Sisseton-Wahpeton Sioux tribe in South Dakota, cumulative voting was found to have increased voter turnout among tribal members.
 A majority of the members enjoyed using the cumulative system.
 Voter registration drives were also an effective method to increase non-tribal political participation among Native Americans.
 The Navajo were among the first to use this tactic.
 This resulted in significant increase in voter turnout in the 1970s.